futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 Logic rules for creation of the JSON object above:

-• Translate the student's success_12mo answer into a single North Star Goal, then work backward to fill quarters and months by choosing one of our courses to recommend for each month (goal) and assigning other activities that are coordinated with the topic of that course.
+• First, translate the student's response about musical_goals into a single North Star Goal, then work backward to fill quarters and months by choosing one of our courses to recommend for each month (goal) and assigning other activities that are coordinated with the topic of that course.
+• Your primary goal is to build a coherent curriculum structure in this way that builds up to the student's final goal.
+• Always make sure that your formulation of the North Star Goal aligns with the student's genre preferences.
+• Formulate a version of the goal that the student can plausibly reach in a year given their current level and the amount of time they have available.
 • Each month must include a SMART goal and an "explanation" of 2-3 sentences describing why the student is doing this work and how it helps reach the North Star.
 • COURSE ORDERING (STRICT SEQUENCE RULE): Use the "Futureproof Active Courses - Complete List" spreadsheet as the canonical source for course titles, URLs, Level (column B), and ORDER.
   - MANDATORY: Courses must be recommended in the EXACT ORDER they appear in the spreadsheet data retrieved from the tool.